micropython/micropython/docs/esp32/tutorial/intro.rst

 If you have a board that has a USB connector, a USB-serial convertor, and has the DTR and RTS pins wired in a special way then deploying the firmware should be easy as all steps can be done automatically.
-Boards that have such features include the Adafruit Feather HUZZAH32.
+Boards that have such features include the Adafruit Feather HUZZAH32, M5Stack, Wemos LOLIN32, and TinyPICO boards, along with the Espressif DevKitC, PICO-KIT, WROVER-KIT dev-kits.

 For best results it is recommended to first erase the entire flash of your device before putting on new MicroPython firmware.